mako-framework/docs/01_getting_started/02_configuration.md

 --------------------------------------------------------

-### <a id="environment_aware_configuration" href="#environment_aware_configuration">Environment aware configuration</a>
+### <a id="environment_aware_configuration" href="#environment_aware_configuration">Environment-aware configuration</a>

-Mako supports environment aware configuration.
+Mako supports environment-aware configuration.
 This means that you can have separate configuration files for your different environments.
-All you have to do is create a subdirectory with the name of your environment in the `app/config` directory and copy the environment specific files into it.
+All you have to do is create a subdirectory named after your environment inside the `app/config` directory and copy the environment-specific files into it.

 #### <a id="environment_aware_configuration:setting_the_environment" href="#environment_aware_configuration:setting_the_environment">Setting the environment</a>